How many days do I wish we had spent in Florence on our first visit to Italy? Well, I can tell you I wanted to be there for more than just 2 days!

 Make sure you reserve a guided tour so they can explain the intricate (and kind of secret) way that the architect built this structure!

-3. Day One In Florence – Ponte Vecchio
+Day 1: Ponte Vecchio

 Not only do you HAVE to go to this beautiful bridge, you MUST go at sunset!
 The golden hour casts a magical air on this magnificent bridge.